 Applicants must demonstrate drive, initiative, maturity, leadership, and a commitment to giving back to one’s community.

-- $10,000 to apply toward instrument purchases, summer camp tuition, college audition travel expenses, private lessons, or other music-related needs
+- Up to $10,000 to apply toward instrument purchases, summer camp tuition, college audition travel expenses, private lessons, or other music-related needs

 - Appearance on NPR’s From the Top

 - Participation in From the Top’s Center for the Development of Arts Leadership Program.